Powder mixture: Applications

 The quality by design initiative (QbD) of the U.S. Food and Drug Administration requires a process to be controllable and predictable.
 Theories and methods to characterize powder mixture have facilitated the implementation of QbD approaches to predict flow properties of powder mixture.
 For example, QbD approach is shown to be useful for predicting flow performance and finding design space during formulation development.

-The schematic formation of a random mixture (A) and an interactive mixture (B) by dry mixing two powder materials.